List of The Archers characters: Recurring characters

 Clive Horrobin (born 9 November 1972) (Alex Jones) is the brother of Susan Carter; he has spent much of his life in prison, but, to the consternation of many, is an occasional visitor to Ambridge.
-He conducted an armed siege at the village shop in 1993, in 1997 assaulted gamekeeper George Barford knocking him unconscious and set fire to the Barford's home gutting the building in 2004.
+He conducted an armed siege at the village shop in 1993, in 1997 assaulted gamekeeper George Barford (knocking him unconscious), and set fire to the Barfords' home in 2004, gutting the building.
 In October 2011, he returned to the village to visit his ailing mother.
 In late 2012, Clive was sent back to prison after breaking the terms of his licence and entering Ambridge to confront his sister, Tracy, and his brother's wife, Donna.
+In August 2024, Clive returned to Ambridge with his great nephew George Grundy.

 Satya Khanna (Auntie Satya; Jamila Massey) An occasional visitation upon long-suffering niece Usha Gupta.
 Forever trying to give Usha unwanted relationship advice or a welcome shoulder to cry on, and architect of numerous failed matchmaking ruses.
-Thanks to Usha's parents' disapproval toward their daughter's lifestyle, Satya provides the main link with her family.
+Thanks to Usha's parents' disapproval of their daughter's lifestyle, Satya provides the main link with her family.
 No mean cook, Satya often arrives bearing food parcels for her culinarily inept niece.

 Former principal characters

-Over the years some of the original cast members have died, left the show or retired and their characters have had to be replaced or killed off by the scriptwriters.
+Over the years some of the original cast members have died, left the show or retired, and their characters have had to be replaced or killed off by the scriptwriters.

+One of those was the character of Simon Cooper (Eddie Robinson) a farm hand working on the farm from the very first pilot episode until his death in 1956.